Amazon Music vs. Spotify: What’s the Difference?

 rd.com, Via apple.com(2), Getty Images

-Spotify loses this battle of Amazon Music vs. Spotify because they don’t even offer a CD-quality plan of any type.
-The popular service is said to be releasing a Spotify HiFi plan by the end of 2021 or early 2022, but it hasn’t happened yet.
+Spotify loses this battle of Amazon Music vs. Spotify because they don’t offer a CD-quality plan of any type.
+The popular service was said to be releasing a Spotify HiFi plan by the end of 2021 or early 2022, but it hasn’t happened yet.

 The bottom line